strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/routes.md

 In Strapi v4, routes are defined in JavaScript files, called router files.
 2 types of v4 router files coexist:

 * core router files export the result of a call to the [`createCoreRouter` factory function](/developer-docs/latest/development/backend-customization/routes.md#configuring-core-routers) introduced in Strapi v4
-* [custom router files](/developer-docs/latest/development/backend-customization/routes.md#creating-custom-routers) have a structure similar to Strapi v3.
+* [custom router files](/developer-docs/latest/development/backend-customization/routes.md#creating-custom-routers) have a structure similar to Strapi v3 routes.
 :::

 Migrating [routes](/developer-docs/latest/development/backend-customization/routes.md) depends on whether you want to [configure core routers](#migrating-core-routers) or [migrate custom routers](#migrating-custom-routers).